Weekly Christian News Roundup

 Faith Takes Center Stage at The Great American State Fair on the National Mall

-The Museum of the Bible hosted a "Faith, Values and Inspiration Day" event on the National Mall as part of the Great American State Fair celebrating America's 250th birthday.
-Christian musicians performed, and speakers discussed the Bible's influence on American founding and religious liberty.
+The Museum of the Bible hosted a "Faith, Values and Inspiration Day" at the Great American State Fair on the National Mall, featuring Christian musicians and speakers celebrating the Bible's influence on America's founding during the country's 250th anniversary celebration.

 Crosswalk